Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: Training and evaluation

 \subsubsection{SNR-adaptability}

-{Note that each point on the DeepJSCC-MIMO curve is obtained by training a separate encoder-decoder pair to be used exclusively for that training SNR.} We also consider a random SNR training strategy to evaluate the SNR adaptability of the DeepJSCC-MIMO scheme, denoted as DeepJSCC-MIMO-universal.
+Note that each point on the DeepJSCC-MIMO curve is obtained by training a separate encoder-decoder pair.
+We also consider a random SNR training strategy to evaluate the SNR adaptability of the DeepJSCC-MIMO scheme, denoted by DeepJSCC-MIMO-universal.
 We train the model with random SNR values uniformly sampled from $[0,22]$ dB and test the well-trained model at different SNRs.
-The comparisons in Fig. \ref{ViT_open_JSCC} show that there is a slight performance degradation compared to training a separate DeepJSCC-MIMO encoder-decoder pair for each channel SNR (up to $0.99$dB for $R=1/24$ and $2.02$dB for $R=1/12$); however, the DeepJSCC-MIMO-universal brings significant advantage in terms of training complexity and storage requirements.
+The comparisons in Fig. \ref{ViT_open_JSCC} show that there is a slight performance degradation compared to training a separate DeepJSCC-MIMO encoder-decoder pair for each SNR (up to $0.99$ dB for $R=1/24$ and $2.02$ dB for $R=1/12$); however, the DeepJSCC-MIMO-universal brings significant advantage in terms of training complexity and storage requirements.
 We can conclude that the DeepJSCC-MIMO-universal scheme learns to adapt to different SNRs from the random training strategy at the expense of a slight loss in PSNR, which tends to increase with SNR.